2024 Dutch TT

 The 2024 Dutch TT (officially known as the Motul TT Assen) was the eighth round of the 2024 Grand Prix motorcycle racing season and the fifth round of the 2024 MotoE World Championship.
-All races (except for both MotoE races which were held on 29 June) will be held at the TT Circuit Assen in Assen on 30 June 2024.
+All races (except for both MotoE races which were held on 29 June) were held at the TT Circuit Assen in Assen on 30 June 2024.

 MotoGP Sprint

 The MotoGP Sprint was held on 29 June.